 The assessment is subject to an annual adjustment tied to the Consumer Price Index for the San Francisco Bay Area as of December of each succeeding year (the CPI), with a maximum annual adjustment not to exceed 3.00%.
-The annual increase in CPI for fiscal year 2019-20, based on the yearly CPI change from December, 2018 is 4.49%.
-An adjustment of 3.00% is proposed and there would still be 2.19% CPI "banked" from previous years for potential use with future adjustments.
-The rate, adjusted by 3.00% for 2018-19 is \$10.72 per Single Family Equivalent.
+The annual increase in CPI for fiscal year 2020-21, based on the yearly CPI change from December, 2019 is 2.45%.
+An adjustment is proposed for 2020-21 of 2.45% plus 0.85% "banked" CPI from previous years for a total adjustment 3.30%.
+(This will result in 1.34% "banked" CPI and is the maximum allowable CPI increase for this year consistent with the 3.00% maximum annual growth requirement) The rate, adjusted by 3.30% for 2020-21 is \$11.06 per Single Family Equivalent.

-Each parcel or lot of land is described in the Assessment Roll by reference to its parcel number as shown on the Assessor's Maps of the County of Placer for the fiscal year 2018-19.
+Each parcel or lot of land is described in the Assessment Roll by reference to its parcel number as shown on the Assessor's Maps of the County of Placer for the fiscal year 2020-21.
 For a more particular description of said property, reference is hereby made to the deeds and maps on file and of record in the office of the County Assessor of the County of Placer.

-I hereby place opposite the Assessor Parcel Number for each parcel or lot within the Assessment Roll, the amount of the assessment for the fiscal year 2019-20 for each parcel or lot of land within the said Expanded Services and Permanent Facility Assessment Service Area.
+I hereby place opposite the Assessor Parcel Number for each parcel or lot within the Assessment Roll, the amount of the assessment for the fiscal year 2020-21 for each parcel or lot of land within the said Expanded Services and Permanent Facility Assessment Service Area.

-July 15, 2019
+July 20, 2020